ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 ## Office 365 Advanced Message Encryption capabilities

 Office 365 Advanced Message Encryption offers additional capabilities on top of the new OME capabilities.
 You must have the new Office 365 Message Encryption capabilities set up in your organization in order to use the Advanced Message Encryption capabilities.
+Also, in order to use these capabilities, recipients must view and reply to secure mail through the OME Portal.
 The advanced capabilities  include:

 - Message revocation